continuousphp/documentation/docs/credentials-authentication/ssh.md

 order:          2
 excerpt:        "SSH Key support by continuousphp"
 ---

-If you have private repositories on Bitbucket/Gitlab or a Satis/Toran Proxy with private dependencies, you can use SSH Keys to access them during your build.
-Simply go to the *Build Settings* of your pipeline configuration and enter your private SSH Keys to make them available in every container of your build.
+If you need to use private repositories on Bitbucket/Gitlab or a Satis/Toran Proxy with private dependencies, ContinuousPHP offer several ways to reach your goal.

+First, simply go to the *Build Settings* of your pipeline configuration and enter your private SSH Keys to make them available in every container of your build.

 ![SSH Keys](/assets/doc/credentials-authentication/ssh.png)

 ## Using private repositories from Bitbucket or Gitlab

 Using SSH Keys to authenticate, you can use private repositories from *Bitbucket* or *Gitlab* as dependencies in *Composer*.
-Here is an example of how to configure *Composer* :
+Here is an example of how to configure *Composer*:

 ```
 {